hmlongco/Resolver/Documentation/Introduction.md

 Here we're extending the base Resolver class with the ResolverRegistering protcol, which pretty much just tells Resolver that we've added the registerAllServices() function.

-"registerAllServices" is automatically called by Resolver the first time it's asked to resolve a service, in effect performing a one-time initialization of the resolution system.
+The `registerAllServices` function is automatically called by Resolver the first time it's asked to resolve a service, in effect performing a one-time initialization of the resolution system.

 ```
 extension Resolver: ResolverRegistering {
     public static func registerAllServices() {

-        // Register instance with injected parameters
-        main.register { XYZViewModel(fetcher: resolve(), updater: resolve(), service: resolve()) }
+        register { XYZViewModel(fetcher: resolve(), updater: resolve(), service: resolve()) }

-        // Register protocols XYZFetching and XYZUpdating
-        main.register { XYZCombinedService() as XYZFetching }
-        main.register { XYZCombinedService() as XYZUpdating }
+        register { XYZCombinedService(resolve()) }

-        // Register XYZService and return instance in factory closure
+            .implements(XYZFetching.self)
+            .implements(XYZUpdating.self)
-        main.register { XYZService() }
+        register { XYZService() }

-        // Register XYZSessionService and return instance in factory closure
-        main.register { XYZSessionService() }
+        register { XYZSessionService() }
     }
 }
 ```

-So, the above code shows us registering XYZViewModel, the protocols XYZFetching and XYZUpdating, the XYZService, and the XYZSessionService.
+So, the above code shows us registering XYZViewModel, the protocols XYZFetching and XYZUpdating, the XYZCombinedService, the XYZService, and the XYZSessionService.

 [Learn more about Registration](Registration.md)

-## Resolving
+## Resolution

 Now we've registered all of the objects our app is going to use.
 But what starts the process?
 Who resolves first?